 As cities and towns expand and undertake improvements to roadways, sewer and power lines, communications, and other systems, the government must often secure or acquire access to private land.
-Without the government's power to do so, the size and capabilities of our public infrastructure would become inadequate to serve the needs of society.
+Without the government's power to take property, the capability of public infrastructure would not be able to serve the needs of society.

-The power of eminent domain allows the government to take private land for public purposes only if the government provides fair compensation to the property owner.
+Eminent domain allows the government to take private land for public purposes only if the government provides fair compensation to the property owner.
 The process through which the government acquires private property for public benefit is known as condemnation.

 How the Government Takes Private Property

 When the government has established its estimation of the property value, it may offer the landowner a particular price for the property.
 If the property owner agrees, the government buys the land.
-If the property owner disputes the government's valuation and they cannot agree on a price, the matter will go to condemnation proceedings.
+If the property owner disputes the government's valuation and they cannot agree on a price, the matter may go to condemnation proceedings.

-During condemnation proceedings, the property owner will get to offer his or her own valuation for the property.
+During condemnation proceedings, the property owner will get to offer their own valuation for the property.
 Typically, the property owner will work with an attorney and an appraiser.
 The attorney will protect the property owner's legal rights respecting the involved property, and the appraiser will work to establish the property's fair market value.
 The property owner may also oppose a forced sale by contesting the government's proposed use of the property.